-- the Administration Building (Building A) which contains classrooms, computer laboratories, a multimedia/distance learning classroom, an industrial laboratory, a physical science laboratory, an auditorium, a conference room, a student lounge, a faculty/staff lounge, and administrative and faculty offices; - the Technology Building (Building B) containing faculty offices, technical laboratories, shop areas, a meeting room, and classrooms; - the Meriwether Building (Building C) which houses the library, classrooms, Early College offices and classrooms, and offices of the TRIO programs; and - the Nail Technology Building (on College Drive).
+- Building A (the Administration Building) which contains classrooms, computer laboratories, a multimedia/distance learning classroom, various laboratories, an auditorium, a conference room, a student lounge, a faculty/staff lounge, and administrative and faculty offices; - Building B (the Technology Building) containing faculty offices, technical laboratories, shop areas, a meeting room, and classrooms; - Building C (the Meriwether Building) which houses the library, classrooms, and offices of the TRIO programs; and - Building D (on College Drive).

-Sited between Williamsburg Regional Hospital and Kingstree Senior High School, the College is in a unique location which enhances its ability to serve the surrounding community.
+Sited between Williamsburg Regional Hospital and Kingstree Senior High School, the College is in a unique location to offer special opportunities to high school students and healthcare students.
+It is also in close proximity to the Employment Security Commission office and other agencies and offices in a several block radius.